calibreapp/react-live-chat-loader/README.md

 ## How it works

 Chat widgets rely heavily on JavaScript which comes at a cost.
-Given the significant impact comes from the download, parse, compile and execution of the chat JavaScript, React Live Chat Loader implements a "fake", fast loading button and then wait for one of the following events before loading the actual widget:
+Given the significant impact that comes from the download, parse, compile and execution of chat JavaScript, React Live Chat Loader implements a "fake", fast loading button and waits for one of the following events before loading the actual widget:

 - User hovers over the fake button
 - User clicks the fake button